svenluijten/artisan-view/README.md

 ```

 Or add the package to your development dependencies in `composer.json` and run
-`composer update` to download the package:
+`composer update sven/artisan-view` to download the package:

 ```json
 {